Sitefinity/Sitefinity-CLI/README.md

 ## Migration Commands
 The migration commands support migration of pages and page templates that are built using Web Forms or MVC to the decoupled architecture.

+**NOTE** The migration tool does not migrate code in any form.
+It is a tool for migrating content and structure only.

 ### General flow of migration

 **RECOMMENDATION**: We recommend to analyze and evaluate the state of your Sitefinity project and to estimate the resources needed for migration before starting the migration itself.